computationalmystic/sengfs19-group5/sprint-3/README.md

 is also a unique identifier but is more readable and knowable than the contributor id.
 We return a list of repos the contributor has commits in, and the number of contributions in that repository.

 ## Tests
+We modeled them after the existing design in order to stay consistent with the current tests.
+First, we created functional tests to ensure that the function will actually execute.
+We first mocked the metrics model and then called the new functions to test that some values were returned.
+In addition, we tested the routes on the live development server to ensure that the function executes on the live server as well, returning non-empty data.